thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 2020-04-19 11:29:17.005  INFO 17055 --- [e-thread--p2-t2] org.infinispan.CLUSTER                   : [Context=org.infinispan.CONFIG] ISPN100002: Starting rebalance with members [neumann-3283, gauss-45273], phase READ_OLD_WRITE_ALL, topology id 2
 ...
 ```

+# Current gotchas

+## Infinispan and JGroups compatibility
+Currently the jgroups configuration file is indirectly referenced via the jgroups-stack section in the infinispan configuration file.
+Unfortunately only the jgroups version `4.0.23` works with the currently used version of infinispan `9.4.19.Final`.

+## Resteasy compatibility
+The current Keycloak codebase is only compatible with Resteasy 3.x.